What OmniLab measures

 • Participants gives you participant-level records, reward states, and participation-form downloads.

-• Bookings gives you booking lists plus KPI reporting for bookable touchpoints.
+• Bookings gives you booking lists plus performance reporting for bookable touchpoints.

-• Leaderboard gives you ranked outputs for supported games and touchpoint-based rankings.
+• Leaderboard gives you ranked results for supported games and touchpoint-based rankings.

-• Published Smart Links expose their own Analytics entry from the Smart Link details page.
+• Published OmniLab Smart Links open their own Analytics view from the OmniLab Smart Link details page.

-For app-specific analysis, continue into Games, Events, Smart Links, or Transactions.
-Those sections carry the deeper reporting detail that this foundational page intentionally does not repeat.
+For deeper, app-specific analysis, continue into OmniLab Games, OmniLab Events, OmniLab Smart Links, or OmniLab Transactions.
+Those sections carry reporting detail that this overview page does not repeat.

 What OmniLab does not try to do